-Louise and daughter Chanel felt they needed to create a mural and bring the most beautiful part of the neighbourhood to the attention of the community, Byrne Creek fit the bill!
+Louise and her daughter Chanel felt they needed to create a mural and bring the most beautiful part of the neighbourhood to the attention of the community and Byrne Creek fit the bill!

-Bryne Creek Streamkeepers (BCS) the volunteer group who monitores the creek were still reeling from the disastrous fish kill the year before.
-For BCS chair Joan Carne the timing was perfect to teamed up with artist Louise Towell and educate the community about the local creek.
-The two set out to symbolically bring the fish back to life by making 5,000 wooden fish, have them painted by local children, and put them on the fence to tell all who passed by that there is a creek in the neighbourhood.
+The Bryne Creek Streamkeepers Society (BCSS) the volunteer group that monitors the creek was still reeling from the disastrous fish kill the year before.
+For BCSS chair Joan Carne the timing was perfect to team up with artist Louise Towell and educate the community about the local creek.
+The two set out to symbolically bring the fish back to life by making 5,000 wooden fish, have them painted by local children, and put them on the fence to tell all who passed by that there was a creek in the neighbourhood.

-The Byrne Creek Streamkeepers, and local community prepared all the fish for the inaugural Stream of Dreams mural.
+The Byrne Creek Streamkeepers and the local community prepared all the fish for the inaugural Stream of Dreams mural.
 By Rivers Day 2000, 1,300 fish were installed onto the fence at Edmonds & Kingsway.

-In the following months all 7 local elementary schools in the watershed learned about the stormdrains that lead to Byrne Creek and were told the story of the preventable tragedy of 1998.
-By June, 2001 over 3,000 fish swam on the fence at Edmonds & Kingsway, delighting local families, children and commuters.
+In the following months all seven local elementary schools in the watershed learned about the storm drains that lead to Byrne Creek, and were told the story of the preventable tragedy of 1998.
+By June 2001 over 3,000 fish swam on the fence at Edmonds & Kingsway, delighting local families, children and commuters.

 Photo credit: Alistair Baird

-In June of 2006, the original Edmonds & Kingsway Stream of Dreams mural was taken down to allow for the redevelopment at the corner.
-A beautiful sculpture of children riding a salmon was place at the sight of the oridginal mural and dedicated to the Byrne Creek Streamkeepers.
+In June 2006, the original Edmonds & Kingsway Stream of Dreams mural was taken down to allow for redevelopment at the corner.
+A beautiful sculpture of children riding a salmon was placed near the site of the original mural and dedicated to the Byrne Creek Streamkeepers.

 A portion of the fish have been refurbished and repainted and now "swim" on fences along the South Burnaby Urban Trail on a bridge above the Skytrain rapid transit line.

-Over the past 15 years the Stream of Dreams program has been invited into watersheds across the Canada and to help educate communities about their local streams and share the beauty of community art.
+Over the past 20 years the Stream of Dreams program has been invited into watersheds across Canada to help educate communities about their local streams and share the beauty of community art.

-Stream of Dreams Murals Society co-founder Joan Carne (retired 2011) and Louise Towell continues to build the legacy that the two began years ago.
+Stream of Dreams Murals Society co-founder Joan Carne retired in 2011, and Louise Towell continues to build the legacy that the two began years ago.